zzzprojects/learn-orm/tutorials/dapper/update-data.md

 }
 ```

-If you retrieve all the books from the database, you will see that the above mentioned books are updated.
+If you retrieve all the books from the database, you will see that the above-mentioned books are updated.

 ```csharp
 private static void GetAllBooks()